Cookie04CZ/GlyphRepair/README.md

 <img width="552" height="432" alt="Repair with missing glyphs" src="https://github.com/user-attachments/assets/0daa912d-cf6d-4893-a23d-f26eeec3dce2" />
 </p>

-The big Repair button will be green only if all fonts are 100% mapped.
+The big Start Repair button will be green only if all fonts are 100% mapped.
 If it's orange, it will repair only fonts that have all glyphs mapped.
-The program will also display log of repair steps and final font statistics:
+The program will then display log of repair steps and final font statistics:

 <p>
 <img width="552" height="432" alt="Repair log with missing glyphs" src="https://github.com/user-attachments/assets/407bbffe-5d11-45fb-aa34-625ecff1c265" />